JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-RESUME-PROMPT.md

-# Phase 6 Resume Prompt - For New Agent Sessions
+# Phase 6 Resume Prompt - For New Agent Sessions (MVP Demo Focus)

 **Use this prompt when starting a NEW Goose session to resume Phase 6 work.**

+**⚡ SCOPE REVISION (2025-11-11):** Phase 6 is now **MVP DEMO FOCUSED** - 6-hour implementation to get functional demo FAST.
+Automated testing deferred to Phase 7.

 ---